-The intrinsic radial velocity variation of a star is related to its internal motions, which are in turn determined by the star's internal structure and physical properties: temperature, mass and chemical composition.
+The intrinsic radial velocity variation of a star is related to its internal motions, which are in turn determined by the star's internal structure and physical properties, including temperature, mass, and chemical composition.
 Past research \citep{1972MNRAS.158..305A,1997MNRAS.285..266L} has shown that RV variability in RCB stars seems to be driven in part by radial pulsation.
-However, variations in periods and amplitudes observed over time led \citet{2019MNRAS.482.4174F} to suggest that the photometric and velocity variations can be explained by the integrated effects of a small number of giant turbulent convective cells over the visible side of the star, rather than a global pulsation.
+However, variations in periods and amplitudes observed over time led \citet{2019MNRAS.482.4174F} to suggest that the photometric and velocity variations can be explained by the integrated effects of a small number of giant turbulent convective cells over the visible side of the star rather than a global pulsation.
 In the 0.7 to 0.9 solar mass double degenerate scenario, the first attempt to model irregular photometric and velocity variations in RCB stars was made by \citet{2008ASPC..391...69S}.
-He showed that these variations could be due to radial and long-period nonradial pulsations simultaneously excited by strange-mode instability \citep{2009CoAst.158..245S}.
+He showed that these variations could be due to radial and long-period non-radial pulsations simultaneously excited by strange-mode instability \citep{2009CoAst.158..245S}.
 Only RY Sgr seems to present pure radial pulsations.
 According to his model, the period of these pulsations increases with decreasing effective temperature.
-Such a period-temperature relationship was already reported by \citet{1990MNRAS.247...91L} with most of the HdC stars they monitored, supporting again the case of radial pulsations.
+Such a period-temperature relationship was already reported by \citet{1990MNRAS.247...91L} with most of the HdC stars they monitored, again supporting the case of radial pulsations.

-We now observe a phenomenon among HdC stars during their evolution from cold to hot phases.
-The large maximum RV amplitude values observed in cool (4000 $<$ T$_{eff} <$ 5000 K) and warm (T$_{eff} >$6000 K) HdC stars suggest the presence of favorable conditions to create broad atmospheric movement.
-These conditions appear to be gradually less satisfied in between these two temperature ranges.
+We observe a phenomenon among HdC stars during their evolution from cold to hot phases.
+The large maximum RV amplitude values observed in cool (4000 $<$ T$_{eff} <$ 5000 K) and warm (T$_{eff} >$6000 K) HdC stars suggest the presence of favourable conditions to create broad atmospheric movement.
+These conditions appear to be gradually less satisfied between these two temperature ranges.
 There is also a significant scatter of RV amplitude values in every temperature class.
-This scatter may be attributed to differences in chemical compositions and masses, or simply due to angular changes between the observer’s line of sight and the direction of the atmospheric motions.
-A dedicated study investigating the amplitude of photometric variations at maximum brightness would be beneficial in confirming the observed trend with effective temperature.
+This scatter may be attributed to differences in chemical compositions and masses or may simply be due to angular changes between the observer’s line of sight and the direction of the atmospheric motions.
+A dedicated study investigating the amplitude of photometric variations at maximum brightness would be beneficial to confirming the observed trend with effective temperature.